espencer78/dbplotter/README.md

   -v            600, 800, all
   -r            True to pull data from db, False to plot from saved csv
   -p            Create plots from the sensor data?

+The data pulled from the database are saved in .csv files in the data folder.
+The plots made are saved in the plots folder.
+For the aggregate data (i.e. strip current vs measured fluence) the plots and the csv of the data are saved in the plots folder.
+Some examples are shown below:

 Examples 1: Plot SQC batch